 Lewis and Clark returned to Washington, D.C., in the fall of 1806 and shared their experiences with President Jefferson.

-Not only had they completed their mission of surveying the Louisiana Territory from the Mississippi River to the Pacific Ocean – though they failed to identify a coveted Northwest Passage across the continent – they did so against tremendous odds with just one death and little violence.
+While they had failed to identify a coveted Northwest Passage water route across the continent, they had completed their mission of surveying the Louisiana Territory from the Mississippi River to the Pacific Ocean, and did so against tremendous odds with just one death and little violence.

 The Corps had traveled more than 8,000 miles, produced invaluable maps and geographical information, identified at least 120 animal specimens and 200 botanical samples and initiated peaceful relations with dozens of Native American tribes.